Almighty Fire

 Almighty Fire is the twenty-fourth studio album by American singer Aretha Franklin, released on April 13, 1978, by Atlantic Records.
-By the time of the album's release, Franklin was going through a commercial slump, due in part to the widespread popularity of disco.
+By the time of the album's release, Franklin was going through a commercial slump.

-Franklin was reunited with Curtis Mayfield after their earlier success together with the Sparkle soundtrack.
+Franklin was reunited with Curtis Mayfield – who produced the album and composed all the tracks –after their earlier success together with the Sparkle soundtrack.

-The title single reached at #12 on the Billboard R&B Singles Chart and the follow-up single, "More Than Just a Joy", peaked at #51.
+The title single reached at No. 12 on the Billboard R&B Singles Chart and the follow-up single, "More Than Just a Joy", peaked at No. 51.
 The album earned a Grammy nomination for Best R&B Vocal Performance, Female at the 1979 Grammy Awards.

+Critical reception

+The New York Times panned Mayfield's work as "tuneless, fussily arranged songs", but praised Franklin and Turman's "I'm Your Speed" for the space it creates for her to "breathe real fire into the music."

+Rolling Stone praised "I'm Your Speed" at length, calling it the album's "one moment of pop music transcendence."
+It called "No Matter Who You Love" as a standout, but considered the album's arrangements "unglamorous and cheesy," and chastised the music Mayfield brought to the table as "stifling," while comparing it to the excitement of the previous Franklin-Mayfield pairing, 1976's Sparkle.

 Track listing

 All tracks composed by Curtis Mayfield, except where noted.